nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/adding_clusters.rst

      You can use the :ref:`matter_template_network_mode_onboarding` listed earlier on this page.
    * Send Matter commands.

-   At the end of this procedure, the LED indicating the state of the Matter device programmed with the sample starts flashing in the Short Flash Off state.
+   At the end of this procedure, the LED indicating the state of the Matter device programmed with the sample starts presenting the Solid On state.
-   This indicates that the device is fully provisioned, but does not yet have full IPv6 network connectivity.
+   This indicates that the device is fully provisioned, and has established a CASE session with the controller.
 #.
 Activate the sensor by running the following command on the On/off cluster with the correct *node_ID* assigned during commissioning:

    .. parsed-literal::